 Overseas and Military Voters

-Suburban Cook County voters who live overseas or are serving in the U.S. Armed Forces may register to vote and apply for an absentee ballot by completing a Federal Postcard Application (FPCA).
-The FPCA is current for one calendar year and ensures that the voter will automatically be sent an absentee ballot for each election held in that year.
-Ballots and election materials are sent by mail, email or fax, whichever method the voter indicates on the application.
+Suburban Cook County voters who live overseas or are serving in the U.S. Armed Forces may register to vote and apply for a mail ballot by completing a Federal Postcard Application (FPCA).
+The FPCA is current for one calendar year and ensures that the voter will automatically be sent a mail ballot for each election held in that year.

-The following categories of voters are eligible to use the Federal Postcard Application (FPCA):
+The following categories of voters are eligible to use the FPCA:

 - U.S. citizens who no longer maintain a residence in suburban Cook County but lived there immediately prior to relocating abroad*